istio/istio.io/_faq/security/cert-lifetime-config.md

 {% include home.html %}

-For the workloads running in Kubernetes, the lifetime of their Istio certificates is controlled by the `workload-cert-ttl` flag on Istio CA. The default value is 19 hours.
-This value should be no greater than `max-workload-cert-ttl` of the Istio CA.
+For the workloads running in Kubernetes, the lifetime of their Istio certificates is controlled by the `workload-cert-ttl` flag on Citadel.
+The default value is 19 hours.
+This value should be no greater than `max-workload-cert-ttl` of Citadel.

-The Istio CA uses a flag `max-workload-cert-ttl` to control the maximum lifetime for Istio certificates issued to workloads.
+Citadel uses a flag `max-workload-cert-ttl` to control the maximum lifetime for Istio certificates issued to workloads.
 The default value is 7 days.
-If `workload-cert-ttl` on CA or node agent is greater than `max-workload-cert-ttl`, Istio CA will fail issuing the certificate.
+If `workload-cert-ttl` on Citadel or node agent is greater than `max-workload-cert-ttl`, Citadel will fail issuing the certificate.

-Modify the `istio-auth.yaml` file to customize the CA configuration.
+Modify the `istio-auth.yaml` file to customize the Citadel configuration.
 The following modification specifies that the Istio certificates for workloads running in Kubernetes has 1 hours lifetime.
 Besides that, the maximum allowed Istio certificate lifetime is 48 hours.